Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 How Many Quotes?

-For a residential extension, get at minimum three quotes from contractors who have been recommended or have verifiable references on similar work.
-Do not select purely on price — the cheapest quote on an extension is very rarely the best value.
-A contractor who submits a number significantly below the other two has either made an error, is planning to recover their margin through variations, or does not understand what is involved.
+Get at minimum three quotes from contractors who have been recommended or have verifiable references on similar work.
+Do not select on price alone.
+The cheapest quote on an extension is very rarely the best value.
+A contractor who comes in significantly below the other two has either made an error, plans to recover the margin through variations, or does not understand what the job involves.

-Ask for references from clients on similar work in the past 18 months and follow up on them.
-Ask specifically: did the project finish on time and budget?
+Ask for references from clients on similar work in the past 18 months and actually call them.
+Ask: did the project finish on time and budget?
 Would you use them again?
-Were any problems handled professionally?
-A contractor with a string of satisfied clients who will talk freely is a strong signal.
-A contractor who cannot provide references on similar recent work is a risk.
+Were problems handled professionally?
+A contractor with a string of satisfied clients who will talk freely is a good sign.
+A contractor who cannot produce references on similar recent work is a risk, full stop.

 Checking a Contractor's Background

-Check Companies House to confirm the company exists and that the director has not been disqualified.
-Check that they carry employers' liability insurance (legally required if they employ anyone) and public liability insurance (minimum £2m, more for larger projects).
-For work that involves gas, check Gas Safe registration.
-For electrical work, check NICEIC, NAPIT, or ECA registration — registered electricians can self-certify their own work, which saves you the cost of a separate inspection.
+Check Companies House to confirm the company exists and the director has not been disqualified.
+Check employers' liability insurance (legally required if they employ anyone) and public liability insurance (minimum £2m, more for larger projects).
+For gas work, check Gas Safe registration.
+For electrical work, check NICEIC, NAPIT, or ECA registration.
+Registered electricians can self-certify, which saves you the cost of a separate inspection.

-Be cautious of contractors who ask for large upfront payments.
-A reasonable deposit on a residential extension contract is 5–10% on signing, with staged payments tied to completion of measurable milestones.
-Asking for 30–50% before work starts is unusual and risky.
+Be cautious of contractors asking for large upfront payments.
+A reasonable deposit on a residential extension is 5–10% on signing, with staged payments tied to measurable milestones.
+Asking for 30–50% before work starts is unusual and a risk you don't need to take.

 The Contract

 Use a written contract.
 The JCT Minor Works Building Contract is the industry standard for residential extensions and small building works.
 It covers scope, price, programme, insurance, variations, payment terms, and dispute resolution.
-It is not long or complex but it is specific enough to protect both parties.
-A letter or email exchange is not adequate for work over £10,000.
+It is not long.
+It is not complicated.
+A letter or email exchange is not adequate for work over £10,000, and I say that from experience of seeing what happens when things go wrong without one.

-The contract should identify: the scope of work (with reference to the drawings and specification), the contract sum, the programme (start date, anticipated completion date), the payment terms, who is responsible for insurance of the works and existing structure, and how variations will be priced and agreed.
+The contract should identify the scope of work (with reference to the drawings and specification), the contract sum, the programme (start date and anticipated completion), the payment terms, who carries insurance on the works and the existing structure, and how variations will be priced and approved.

 Step 4: Construction and What to Expect